2604bilal/Analysis-of-the-current-instability-landscape-in-Pakistan/README.md

 # Analysis-of-the-current-instability-landscape-in-Pakistan
-Data represents the views of over 145,000 respondents from diverse regions and backgrounds.
+A dataset has been compiled containing survey results related to political and social instability in Pakistan.
+Collected via Google Forms, it represents the views of over 145,000 respondents from diverse regions and backgrounds.
+The survey explored public opinion regarding the performance and popularity of Pakistan's three major political parties: PML-N, PTI, and PPP.
+It also investigated perceptions of the army's role and influence.
+The dataset is intended to offer insights into public sentiment towards current and previous governments, along with the challenges and opportunities facing Pakistan's future.
+Potential uses for the dataset include data analysis, visualization, and the identification of significant patterns and trends.